 Connexin is a protein that is found in gap junctions and its loss has been described in several forms of cancer such as colorectal cancer.
 Connexin loss in colorectal cancer has been associated with an increased risk of recurrence and a decreased survival rate due to metastatic disease.

 Desmosomes are another type of cell-to-cell junctions that are responsible for very strong adherence between epithelial cells.
 While connexin loss of gap junctions has been reported to be a late finding in malignant neoplasms, desmosomes are believed to be impaired early in the disease process and are responsible for early invasiveness and metastasis.

 Integrins and selectins

-Integrins as we explained also play an important role in the interaction between the epithelium and the extracellular matrix.
+Integrins, as we explained, also play an important role in the interaction between the epithelium and the extracellular matrix.
 Cell adhesion molecules include cadherin, integrins, and selectins and they have been found to strictly control cellular differentiation and migration properties.
-In several forms of malignancies, cellular differentiation and migration is impaired due to an abnormal expression of cell adhesion molecules.
+In several forms of malignancies, cellular differentiation and migration are impaired due to an abnormal expression of cell adhesion molecules.

 Another tight junction protein, claudin-1, has been found to be an effective therapeutic target for metastatic lung adenocarcinoma.

 Cadherin is an important biomarker in non-small cell lung cancer monitoring for patients currently taking erlotinib.